 Explore Mediation As An Option For Your Family Conflict

-At Kramer Kozek LLP, our attorneys are focused on resolving your complicated family disputes as efficiently as possible.
+At Kozek PLLC, our attorneys are focused on resolving your complicated family disputes as efficiently as possible.
 Mediation is ideally suited to couples who have a relatively comparable understanding of their family finances, needs of their children, and issues confronting them both currently and in the future.
 It is a process of resolving conflict with an impartial third party – a mediator – who facilitates the discussion and ensures that all necessary issues are raised, addressed, and resolved in a way that meets the needs of each party and the family.
 Sometimes, mediators suggest alternatives that might not have occurred to either party.

 Our firm’s mediators hear both sides and help clients find a solution that is mutually beneficial.
 Our attorneys can help you determine if mediation is suited to your particular circumstances.
 We have experience working with well-established professionals, business owners and high net worth families involving significant assets, investments and multiple residences.